Laugharne/abf_anchor_build_fixer/README.md

 The **first build** with Anchor can be challenging, especially for those who are not familiar with Rust compilations and Anchor environnement.

-This script, which overlays **Anchor** calls (*cli commands*), tries to automaticaly fix the build issues you are most likely to encounter as best as it can.
+This script (`"abf.sh"`) which overlays **Anchor** calls (*cli commands*), tries to automaticaly fix the build issues you are most likely to encounter as best as it can.

+It defines several functions in **Bash** to handle building and fixing errors in an **Anchor project**.
+It includes color-coded output and error handling.
+Each function is documented with comments to explain its purpose and usage.

+> This project is currently a **work in progress** and may not be ready for production use !

 ## Current versions